-Recognising the need for staff and public to see and understand a clear vision and strategy for the Force - never more so than in the midst of the turbulence caused by the Covid-19 pandemic - in September 2020 Surrey Police set out its strategy as "Our Commitments" to our Communities, our Force, and our People.
-The Force will use this framework to focus activity over the next five years.
+Recognising the need for staff and public to see and understand a clear vision and strategy for the Force - never more so than following the turbulence caused by the Covid-19 pandemic.
+The Surrey Police strategy is set out as "Our Commitments" to our Communities, our Force, and our People.
+The Force will use this framework to focus activity over the five years to 2025.

-Surrey Police Commitments 2020/25 - Be safe, feel safe.
-They aim to ensure Surrey is a county that is safe, and feels safe as follows:
+Surrey Police Commitments 2020/25 "Be safe, feel safe" aim to ensure Surrey is a county that is safe, and feels safe as follows:

-Our Force:

-- Prevention - We will proactively tackle the causes of crime and disorder - We will spot problems early; acting promptly to make a difference, and avoiding quick fixes that don't last - All of our staff will use the same problem solving approach - Partnership - We will work with everyone who can help make our communities safer - We will continue to invest in the strength of our partnerships with Sussex Police and the region - Through trusted relationships, we will solve the problems that cause people most harm, and be judged on our outcomes - Potential - We will become a more diverse organisation in order to be better at what we do - We will invest in technology to get the very best out of our information - We will all take responsibility to protect the environment for future generations
+- Our Force: - Prevention - We will proactively tackle the causes of crime and disorder - We will spot problems early; acting promptly to make a difference, and avoiding quick fixes that don't last - All of our staff will use the same problem solving approach - o Partnership - We will work with everyone who can help make our communities safer - We will continue to invest in the strength of our partnerships with Sussex Police and the region - Through trusted relationships, we will solve the problems that cause people most harm, and be judged on our outcomes - Potential - We will become a more diverse organisation in order to be better at what we do - We will invest in technology to get the very best out of our information - We will all take responsibility to protect the environment for future generations

-Our Communities:
+• Our Communities:

-- Prevent Crime - We will be proactive in dealing with local issues - We will ensure every community has local officers tackling local problems

-• We will help communities protect themselves from harm

-Protect our communities

-- We will work with others to help the vulnerable - We will respond effectively to help people in crisis - We will protect communities from crimes and incidents that cause the most harm o Pursue offenders

-- We will put victims first, and complete high quality investigations to bring more offenders to justice - We will target serious, harmful and persistent offenders; particularly those who prey on the vulnerable - We will minimise the number of known offenders at large in our communities
+- Prevent Crime - We will be proactive in dealing with local issues - We will ensure every community has local officers tackling local problems - We will help communities protect themselves from harm - Protect our communities - We will work with others to help the vulnerable - We will respond effectively to help people in crisis - We will protect communities from crimes and incidents that cause the most harm - Pursue offenders - We will put victims first, and complete high quality investigations to bring more offenders to justice - We will target serious, harmful and persistent offenders; particularly those who prey on the vulnerable - We will minimise the number of known offenders at large in our communities